andresromerouy/UMDataWeek-2023/[UM-01] Term deposits.md

 Q2.
 Use your model to calculate a **predictive scores** for a client to suscribe the deposit.
 How is the distribution of the subscription scores obtained?
 Is it different for the subscribers and the non-subscribers?

 Q3.
+Set a threshold for the scores to adequate the model to your business purpose.

+Q4.
 Based on your model, if we set a target of 4,000 subscriptions, how many calls would we need, to hit the target?

-Q4.
+Q5.
 If we set a budget 10,000 calls, how will we select the clients to be called?
 How many subscriptions will we get?

-Q5.
-Suppose that you decide to use your model as suggested in question Q4, but calling 20% of your clients.
+Q6.
+Suppose that you decide to use your model as suggested in question Q5, but calling 20% of your clients.
 How would you validate your model for that application, based on a **train/test split**?